-(1) Leasehold land represents 1,00,000 sq. mts of land taken on lease for a period of 99 years under a license agreement from Gujarat Industrial Development Corporation (GIDC).
-The lease deed is in respect of the said land is pending registration.
+(i) Leasehold land represents 1,00,000 sq. mts of land taken on lease for a period of 99 years under a license agreement from Gujarat Industrial Development Corporation (GIDC).
+The lease deed in respect of the said land has been registered during the current year.